 2-Day Salento Itinerary: What to do in Salento

 In this Salento itinerary, I will guide you through the perfect 2 days in Salento and its surroundings.
-Get ready for exploring lush landscapes, drinking the best coffee you’ve ever had, and strolling through Colombia’s most charming town.
+Get ready for exploring lush landscapes, drinking the best coffee you’ve ever had, and strolling through one of the best towns in Colombia.

 Day 1: Cocora Valley and Strolling through Salento